Kishan28p/Deep-Learning-Projects/README.md

-This repository contains mini projects in Deep learning with jupyter notebook and Colab
+This repository contains mini projects in Deep learning with jupyter notebook and Colab.